-In the month before we were married, we developed a monthly budget and a spreadsheet to track everything from month to month (which is available as a FREE download at the end of this post!).
+In the month before we were married, we created a monthly budget and an excel spreadsheet to track everything from month to month (which is available as a FREE download at the end of this post!).

 So today I’m going to share with you:

 - How to create financial transparency.

 - How to create a budget.